mdekauwe/EucFACE_paper/README.md

 A DOI will appear here soon...

+## Meteorolgical data ##
+The met_data folder contains all the raw data given to modellers to run the 4 experiments used carried out in the paper.
+Note this directory has some large files in it (>50 meg).

 ## Model code ##
 For some models it is not possible to share code due to ownership issues, e.g. O-CN.
 In these cases, models have set up their own repositories and the relevant model sub-directories contains README files which point to these stored repositories.